dlubal-software/.github/docs/guide/Articles.md

 # Python Articles 📰

+## How to connect to remote PC

+Much of our development involved testing on localhost i.e. RFEM and the Client side by side on one computer.
+Althought this is valid scenario we aimed from the beginning to enable Client to connect to remote PC.
+With the latest update (branch: OndrejMichal-remote_PC_connection) it is possible.

+To make it easy here are some usefull tips:

+* Be sure to use RFEM6 license with unrestricted WebServices only.
+At the moment only Enterprise meets the requirements.
+* Be sure to check if ports on the server side (with RFEM) are not blocked for example in the antivirus.
+By default port numbers are 8081-8090.
+* Checks for open ports are included in the initialization routine.

 ## How to edit multiple models in one script

 If your project requires editing multiple models you can do it.
 There are 3 options to choose from: